 By Monty Nielsen

-Grading in KSIS training is available for faculty and staff who are involved in submitting grades at the end of the spring 2017 term.
+Grading in KSIS training is available for faculty and staff who are involved in submitting grades at the end of the fall 2018 term.
 Training topics include:

 - Transferring grades from Canvas to KSIS

 - Submitting a Grade Change Request form in KSIS

 All sessions take place in 306 Calvin Hall.